|

 United

-States Soccer Federation (USSF) regularly holds
+States Soccer Federation (USSF) regularly

-is usually broken up into four 4-hour sessions held on consecutive
+which is usually broken up into four 4-hour sessions held on consecutive

 weekends.
 Current referees must attend a 6-hour recertification class